Jordi Cortizo

-Jordi Cortizo de la Piedra (born 30 June 1996) is a Mexican professional footballer who plays as a midfielder for Liga MX club Leon and the Mexico national team.
+Jordi Cortizo de la Piedra (born 30 June 1996) is a Mexican professional footballer who plays as a midfielder for Liga MX club León.

 Club career

+Tijuana

+In June 2020, Cortizo was transferred to Tijuana.

+Puebla

+Cortizo joined Puebla on a one-year loan ahead of the Clausura 2022.

 Monterrey

-On 2 December 2022, Monterrey announced that they had officially signed Cortizo.
+In December 2022, Cortizo moved to Monterrey.

+León

+In August 2025, he joined León.

 International career

 In August 2023, Cortizo received his first call-up to the senior national team by head coach Jaime Lozano, for two friendly matches against Australia and Uzbekistan.